johnie/talandewebb/README.md

 Download the [latest zip](https://github.com/johnie/talandewebb/archive/master.zip) and upload it via the plugins page in WordPress or unzip it in the `plugins` directory.

+You can also install it via `composer require johnie/talandewebb`

 ### Usage

 **Shortcode**